snpsuen/BGP_Anycast_Cilium_SLB/README.md

 ### 4. Set up Cilium service load balancing

 Define an load balancing IP address management pool (LB IPAM) from which to assign IP addresses to Kubernetes services of the LoadBalancer type.
-In this example, the pool ranges from "172.30.0.10" to "172.30.0.20".
+In our example, the pool ranges from "172.30.0.10" to "172.30.0.20".

-Apply the [kind-lbippool.yaml](manifests/kind-lbippool.yaml) in each kind cluster.
+Apply the given manifest [kind-lbippool.yaml](manifests/kind-lbippool.yaml) in each kind cluster.
 ```
 kubectl apply -f kind-lbippool.yaml
 ```